Green chile tilapia crostini meets sweet watermelon salsa in these crostini – your new go-to appetizer for warm weather entertaining.

 Instructions

-- Make the salsa by combining everything in a large mixing bowl; refrigerate.
+- Make the salsa by combining everything in a large mixing bowl; salt to taste and refrigerate.

-- Toast the bread slices in the oven at 425 for 3-5 minutes, until brown.
+- Toast the baguette slices in the oven at 425° for 3-5 minutes, until brown.

-- Assemble sliders by drizzling green chile sauce on bottom crostini, add tilapia, salsa and feta and top with crostini.
+- Assemble sliders by drizzling more green chile sauce on bottom crostini, add tilapia, salsa and feta and top.

 - Serve.